sisl/NNet/README.md

 The mean/range values are the values used to normalize the network training data before training the network.
 The normalization substracts the mean and divides by the range, giving a distribution that is zero mean and unit range.
 Therefore, new inputs to the network should be normalized as well, so there is a mean/range value for every input to the network.
 There is also an additional mean/range value for the network outputs, but just one value for all outputs.
 The raw network outputs can be re-scaled by multiplying by the range and adding the mean.

 ### Writing .nnet files
-In the utils folder, the file writeNNet.py conatins a python method for writing neural network data to a .nnet file.
+In the utils folder, the file writeNNet.py contains a python method for writing neural network data to a .nnet file.
 The main method, writeNNet, requires a list of weights, biases, minimum input values, maximum input values, mean of inputs/ouput, and range of inputs/output, and a filename to write the neural network.

 ### Loading and evaluating .nnet files
 There are three folders for C++, Julia, and Python examples.
 Each subfolder contains a nnet.* file that contains functions for loading the network from a .nnet file and then evaluating a set of inputs given the loaded model.
 There are examples in each folder to demonstrate how the functions can be used.